-AUC is distinguished by its interdisciplinary curricula that bring students and faculty from different academic disciplines together to address challenges in the Middle East and across the world.
-The University admits outstanding graduate students, who demonstrate the ability to do creative and original work.
-Our state-of-the-art campus boasts top-notch faculty members, quality research facilities and a progressive spirit.
+AUC is distinguished by its interdisciplinary curricula that bring students and faculty from different academic disciplines together to address challenges in Egypt, the Middle East and across the world.
+The University admits outstanding graduate students, who demonstrate the ability to conduct creative and original work.
+AUC’s state-of-the-art campus boasts world-class faculty members, quality research facilities and a vibrant academic environment.

 - Financial Aid

 - Teaching Assistants and Graduate Students Professional Development Program (TAGS)

 - Visa Matters

 - Campus Life